TimMouskhelichvili/TimMouskhelichvili/README.md

 I will help you transform yours;)

 ## WHY ME?
-* ✅ You will get top results on-time.
+* ✅ You will get top results on time.
 * ✅ You will get a quote & prototype in 24h or less.
 * ✅ You will get an experienced developer that will save you time and money.
 * ✅ You will get an app written with the latest technologies.